JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 ### Note of thanks:

 I would like to thank the mentor Tom Mosher for his very helpful tutorials which have been of great assistance in finishing these project assignments.
+I will be placing pictures in the future, I hope.

 ## Week 2: Linear Regression